Golden Poison frog

 Basic information on biology and breeding

 Also suitable for beginners in keeping poison dart frogs.
 A medium sized, constantly humid-warm, well planted rainforest terrarium is required.
 Feeding is done with fruit flies, small crickets and similar.
 Larvae are best reared individually in small water containers.
+Detailed breeding guidelines for download will follow shortly.

 PDF-Download